 2015 saw the band in the studio recording live for the 'Boske' album, an opportunity for JV, Bob Henrit and Bob Skeat to work together in the studio just laying live tracks down like in the old days!!
 Bianca Kinane added some amazing vocals, and Tom Wilson performed keyboard duties on this entertaining set.

 Fast forward to May 2016 and the release of 'My Religion'.
 Surely JV's strongest to date, with 6 of JV's own songs together with 4 of his favourite covers.
 For the first time in ages, this JV album is released on Vinyl - a double album with bonus tracks in a gatefold sleeve.

 2017 looks like being JV and the Band's busiest year to date with shows across the length and breadth of the UK.

 As with 2016 the focus in the New Year will be on shows in the UK, in order to consolidate the progress made during the previous year.
-Any spare time will be spent in the studio writing/recording for the next JV album, scheduled for spring 2018...
+Any spare time will be spent in the studio writing/recording for the next JV album - "Blue to my soul", scheduled for spring 2018...